-Contraception is a tool to protect you from falling pregnant when you are sexually active.
-There are different kinds of contraceptive methods that men and women can use to prevent pregnancy.
+Contraception protects you from falling pregnant once you start having sex.
+Other words for contraception are family planning or birth control.
+There are different methods that both men and women can use.

-Remember!
-All contraceptives protect you from pregnancy but only one can protect you from all sexually transmitted infections (STIs) including HIV.
-This is why it is a good idea to always use two contraceptives – known as dual protection – a condom and another contraceptive method.
+All contraceptive methods protect you from unplanned pregnancy.
+But only condoms can protect you from sexually transmitted infections (STIs) and HIV.
+This is why it is a good idea to always use a condom and another contraceptive method.

 There are two categories of contraceptive methods:

 - Used over a short period of time

 - They can be single use (condom), need to be taken daily (the pill) or be taken for up to 2 or 3 months (the injection).

 - Used over a long period of time